Car insurance for young drivers

 - Age.
 A 17-or 18-year-old will typically pay higher premiums than a 25-year-old.
 Once you turn 26, you can expect premiums to steadily decline.

 - Claims history.
-Conversely, if you need to make a claim, this can push your car insurance premiums up.
+If you need to make a claim, whether it’s related to an accident or something else (such as theft), this can push your car insurance premiums up.

 - Where you live.
 Where you live can affect your premiums, especially if you live in a high-crime urban area where the risk is greater compared to rural areas.